pietmacom/kopano-pkgbuilds/README.md

 ## FAQ
 ### Does it compile?
+All packages are build weekly, on every monday.
 The last build results are shown next to the repositories commits and header.

 ![Commit History](doc/images/buildresult1.png)